- Type of Publication: Guideline

-Parent/head office guarantees, potential future injections of capital or other management actions are not assumed in the determination of the Supervisory Targets and should therefore not be assumed in the setting of Internal Targets.
+Parent/head office guarantees, potential future injections of capital or other potential management actions that change the insurer’s business or risk profile are not assumed in the determination of the Supervisory Targets and should therefore not be assumed in the setting of Internal Targets.
 These factors should only be considered when determining the level at which the insurer will operate above the Internal Targets.

 IV.
 Capital Management Policy

 Capital management is the on-going process of determining and maintaining the quantity and quality of capital appropriate to support an insurer’s planned operations.
 Capital should be managed to maintain financial strength, absorb losses so as to withstand adverse economic conditions, allow for growth opportunities and meet other risk management and business objectives.
 It should also be managed in order to provide, in extreme cases such as imminent failure or insolvency, sufficient assets to transfer or run-off policyholder obligations and pay creditor claims.

 The insurer’s ORSA and its strategic and business plans should support Senior Management and the Board in establishing capital management policies and procedures that include, among other things :

 - Clearly defined roles and responsibilities with respect to the design and execution of relevant policies and procedures;